na-o-ys/aoj/README.md

 If you need to use an HTTP proxy to access the Internet, export the HTTP_PROXY or http_proxy environment variable: `export $HTTP_PROXY="http://user:password@proxy:8080"`.

-AOJ also support some extra configurations.
+AOJ also supports some extra configurations.

 #### Custom mapping between file extensions and languages